Few new reals: Introduction

-Theorem \ref{mainthm} answers a question of Moore, who asked if $\Measuring$ is compatible with $\CH$ (see \cite{EMM} or \cite{Moore2}).
-There are natural proper forcing notions for adding a club of $\omega_1$ measuring a given club--sequence by countable approximations.
-These forcings do not add new reals, but it is not known whether their countable support iterations also (consistently) have this property;\footnote{On the other hand, the limit of such a countable support iteration will be $^\omega\omega$--bounding (i.e., every function $f\in\,^\omega\omega$ in the extension is bounded by some such function from the ground model).
-In particular, if $\CH$ -- or even $\mathfrak d= \omega_1$ -- holds in the ground model, then $\mathfrak d=\omega_1$ will of course hold in the extension (where $\mathfrak d$ is the minimal cardinality of a family $\mtcl F\sub\,^\o\o$ with the property that for every $g\in\,^\o\o$ there is some $f\in\mtcl F$ such that $g(n)<f(n)$ for co--boundedly many $n<\o$).} indeed, for all is known, these measuring forcings may always fall outside allf the currently available iteration schemes for iterating proper forcing without adding reals (s.\ \cite{EMM}).
-We should point out that the strongest failures of Club Guessing at $\omega_1$ known to be within reach of the current forcing iteration methods for producing models of $\CH$ without adding new reals (s.\ \cite{NNR}) seem to be only in the region of the negation of weak Club Guessing at $\omega_1$, $\lnot\WCG$, which is the statement that for every ladder system $(C_\delta)_{\delta\in\Lim(\o_1)}$ there is a club $C\subseteq \omega_1$ which has finite intersection with each $C_\delta$.
-On the other hand, $\Measuring$ certainly implies $\lnot\WCG$.\footnote{Indeed, suppose $(C_\delta\,:\,\delta\in\Lim(\o_1))$ is a ladder system and $D\subseteq\o_1$ is a club measuring it.
-Then every limit point $\d\in D$ of limit points of $D$ is such that $D\cap C_\delta$ is bounded in $\delta$ since no tail of $D\cap\delta$ can possibly be contained in $C_\delta$ as $C_\delta$ has order type only $\omega$.}
+Theorem \ref{mainthm-0-intro} answers a question of Moore, who asked if $\Measuring$ is compatible with $\CH$ (see \cite{EMM} or \cite{Moore2}).
+The relative consistency of $\Measuring$ with $\CH$ has also been obtained recently by Golshani and Shelah in \cite{Golshani-Shelah}, where they have actually shown that every countable support iteration of the natural proper posets for adding a club of $\omega_1$ measuring a given club-sequence by countable approximations fails to add new reals.\footnote{It is straightforward to see that these natural forcings for adding a given instance of $\Measuring$ do not add reals; however, before \cite{Golshani-Shelah} it was not known whether their countable support iterations also (consistently) have this property.} Prior to \cite{Golshani-Shelah}, the strongest failures of Club Guessing at $\omega_1$ known to be within reach of the forcing iteration methods for producing models of $\CH$ without adding new reals (s.\ \cite{NNR}) were only in the region of the negation of weak Club Guessing at $\omega_1$, $\lnot\WCG$, which is the statement that for every ladder system $(C_\delta\,:\,\delta\in\Lim(\omega_1))$ there is a club $C\subseteq \omega_1$ having finite intersection with each $C_\delta$.\footnote{$\Measuring$ implies $\lnot\WCG$.
+To see this, suppose $(C_\delta\,:\,\delta\in\Lim(\o_1))$ is a ladder system and $D\subseteq\o_1$ is a club measuring it.
+Then every limit point $\d\in D$ of limit points of $D$ is such that $D\cap C_\delta$ is bounded in $\delta$ since no tail of $D\cap\delta$ can possibly be contained in $C_\delta$ as $C_\delta$ has order type only $\omega$.} Moore, upon learning about an earlier version of Theorem \ref{mainthm-0-intro}, asked whether $\Measuring$ implies that there are non-constructible reals.
+This question was aimed at addressing the issue whether or not adding new reals is a ne\-ce\-ssary feature of any successful approach to forcing $\Measuring$ + $\CH$, and it obtains a negative answer by the Golshani-Shelah result.